Twelve Cupcakes: Underpayment of foreign staff

 Twelve Cupcakes was accused of underpaying its foreign workers between 2017 and 2019 by the Ministry of Manpower.
 When the workers were supposed to be paid salaries ranging from $2,200 to $2,600, the actual salaries paid were lower at $1,400 to $2,050.
 Initially, the salaries were paid in reduced amounts, before changing tactics to pay the actual salaries with a portion needing to be returned to the company.
 Twelve Cupcakes was first charged for its offences on 1 October 2020, before pleading guilty on 10 December.
 Twelve Cupcakes was fined $119,500 on 12 January 2021 for its offences.

-Separately on 29 December 2020, co-founders Daniel Ong and Jaime Teo were charged for offences related to underpayment and non-payment of salaries between 2012 and 2016.
+Separately on 29 December 2020, co-founders Ong and Teo were charged for offences related to underpayment and non-payment of salaries between 2012 and 2016.
 Teo pleaded guilty on 4 February 2021, and was fined $65,000 on 9 March.
 Ong was fined a similar amount on 21 May.
 In addition, former director Yvonne Ong was fined $20,000 for allowing underpayment of the company's workers in 2013 and 2014.

+After the company was sold to Dhunseri Group, the underpayment of the company's workers continued from 2017 to 2018 under the new management.
+In January 2021, the company was fined $119,500.

 Due to these instances of underpayment, the Food, Drinks and Allied Workers Union (a union affiliated to National Trades Union Congress) announced on 16 February 2021 plans to unionise the company to make sure workers are fairly represented and to work with the company's management on better employment practices.
 These plans were being set out as early as late 2020 with the management and employees of the company informed.
 The company was successfully unionised 10 days later with a secret ballot by the Ministry of Manpower, with majority of the workers voting overwhelmingly for the arrangement.